Degree53/carpentry/README.md

 ### DecimalInput

-Use this component to enforce input of a decimal value. `setDecimal` should be a function that can set a value back to state or pass it to an action.
-Using `decimal`, the component can also take a value for conversion or display purposes.
+Use this component to enforce input of a decimal value. `setValue` should be a function that can set a value to state or pass it to an action.
+Using `value`, the component can also take a value for conversion or display purposes.
 This can be useful for chaining multiple inputs or applying your own validation.

 ``` javascript
 setDecimal: function(decimal) {